vita73/new-vita/api/api-ideas.md

 Consider adding a "Contributing" guide to outline how others can participate.
 Think about integrating a simple CI/CD pipeline for automated testing and deployment.

+Consider a dedicated "contributing.md" file for clear guidelines on how to contribute.
+Explore integrating a CI/CD pipeline for automated testing and deployment.